usnistgov/multibag-py/docs/multibag-profile-spec.md

 One of the new bags is designated as the Head Bag for the updated version of the aggregation; it MUST meet all of the requirements of a Head Bag.
 It SHOULD include in its `bag-info.txt` file the `Multibag-Head-Deprecates` metadata element, identifying the Head Bag of the previous aggregation that it replaces.
 The new Head Bag MAY also replicate the `Multibag-Head-Deprecates` metadata occurrences in the deprecated Head Bag so as to reference even earlier versions of the aggregation.

-The `group-members.txt` file in the new Head Bag MUST list all of member bags of the previous aggregation that contain data that is to be part of the new aggregation.
+The `member-bags.tsv` file in the new Head Bag MUST list all of member bags of the previous aggregation that contain data that is to be part of the new aggregation.
 The file is allowed to not include one, some, or all of the bags from the previous aggregation if none of their files should be included or that they would otherwise be replaced in the new aggregation.
-The order of listing of the bags from the previous aggregation's `group-members.txt` file MUST be the preserved in the new one.
+The order of listing of the bags from the previous aggregation's `member-bags.tsv` file MUST be the preserved in the new one.
 The new bags MUST be listed after the bags from the previous aggregation, and the new Head Bag MUST be listed last.
 The order of the new bags (that are not Head Bags) must take into consideration the rules for [Combining Multibags Into a Single Bag](#Combining_Multibags_Into_a_Single_Bag).

-The `group-directory.txt` file in the new Head Bag SHOULD list all of the files from the previous Head Bag's `group-directory.txt` file.
+The `file-lookup.tsv` file in the new Head Bag SHOULD list all of the files from the previous Head Bag's `file-lookup.tsv` file.
 Files that are not considered part of the new aggregation MAY be absent from this file; however, a file's absence should not be taken as an indication that the file has been deleted as part of the update.

 > Note that this version of the Multibag Profile does not address how to handle deletions of files in an update to an aggregation.
 This is planned to be addressed in a future version.